SkillsUnion/tamkeen-software/docs/2-fullstack/react-2/useContext.md

 ## Application - Simple CRM

 In this section, we will refactor `Product` and its component tree to use context as 'global' store for its data and handler functions.
+[Here](https://github.com/SkillsUnion/se-sample-react-context) is the codebase for the starter code.

 ### Step 1: Create Context Provider